Connect with us

-Maximise your impact in research, work and the community through our Maths and Science Champions Program.
+Maximise your impact in research, work, and the community through our STEMM Champions Program

-The program incorporates five development workshops providing participants with the knowledge and confidence to maximise the impact of their engagement, research and their work.
+The program incorporates development workshops providing participants with the knowledge and confidence to maximise the impact of their engagement, their research, and their work.
 The workshops will focus on:

-The role of a UNSW Maths and Science Champion requires a minimum of 20 hours of outreach activities within the twelve-month program.
-The aim is to encourage and inspire girls and women to pursue a career in maths and science.
-The participants will form a community of ambassadors who are fully engaged with UNSW Science outreach activities.
+The role of a UNSW STEMM Champion requires a minimum of 20 hours of outreach activities within the twelve-month program.
+The aim is to encourage and inspire girls and women to pursue a career in STEMM.
+The participants will form a community of ambassadors who are fully engaged with UNSW Science, UNSW Engineering, and UNSW Medicine & Health outreach activities.

-The PhD Cohort is for students who identify as women enrolled in a PhD or Masters by Research in UNSW Science (full-time or part-time equivalent).
-They have aspirations for personal and professional growth and will commit to the role of UNSW Maths and Science Champion.
+The Higher Degree Research or HDR Cohort is for women, non-binary, and gender-diverse students enrolled in a PhD or Masters by Research in UNSW Science, UNSW Engineering, or UNSW Medicine & Health (full-time or part-time equivalent).
+They have aspirations for personal and professional growth and will commit to the role of UNSW STEMM Champion.

-The Early Career Scientists Cohort is for scientists who identify as women 0–7 years post‑PhD or hold an undergraduate maths and science degree and at least 5 years’ experience working in maths or science (excluding career interruptions).
-They must currently hold an academic or professional position in UNSW Science.
-They have aspirations for personal and professional growth and will commit to the role of UNSW Maths and Science Champion.
+The Early Career Staff Cohort is for women, non-binary, and gender-diverse staff who are 0–7 years post‑PhD or who hold an undergraduate STEMM degree and at least 5 years’ experience working in STEMM (excluding career interruptions).
+They must currently hold an academic or professional position in UNSW Science, UNSW Engineering, or UNSW Medicine & Health.
+They have aspirations for personal and professional growth and will commit to the role of UNSW STEMM Champion.